Do you need to find out more about California Vehicle Code Section 20001: Felony Hit and Run?

 - California Vehicle Code Section 20002: Misdemeanor Hit and Run

 Generally, drivers who do not stop if they have injured or killed another person will face felony charges.
 Learn more about the distinction between these charges and the penalties for a conviction from the Simmrin Law Group.
+Our criminal defense lawyers can fight the charges and help you get on with your life.

 The Legal Definition of Felony Hit and Run in California

-Felony hit and run charges can apply if:
+Felony hit-and-run charges can apply if:

 - A Driver is in an Accident